Music Video Monday: Top 20 Memphis Music Videos of 2016 (Part 2)

 When the Memphis Grizzlies hired Craig Brewer to make a promotional video to help persuade Mike Connelly to stay, he gathered an A team of Memphis talent, including producers Morgan Jon Fox and Erin Freeman, cinematographer Ryan Earl Parker, assistant director Sarah Fleming, Brandon Bell, and Firefly Grip and Electric.
 Prolific composer Jonathan Kirkscey was tapped to write an inspiring score, which would be performed by musicians from the Stax Music Academy and members of local orchestras, and the Grizzline drummers.
 Dancers from Collage Dance Collective, joined jookers from the Grit N' Grind Squad.

-After a shoot at the FedEx Forum, Editor Edward Valibus cut together a b-roll bed for the interviews to be laid on top of.
+After a shoot at the FedEx Forum, Editor Edward Valibus cut together a b-roll bed to lay the interviews on.
 His rough cut turned out to be one of the best music videos of the year.

 7. Brennan Villines “Crazy Train”

-Director: Andrew Trent Fleming This unexpectedly poignant Black Sabbath cover was the second music video Villines and Fleming collaborated on this year, after the stark "Free".
+Director: Andrew Trent Fleming This unexpectedly poignant Ozzy cover was the second music video Villines and Fleming collaborated on this year, after the stark "Free".
 Where that one was simple, this one goes big.

 6. Lisa Mac “Mr. Mystery” Director: Melissa Anderson Sweazy

 There's no secret to making a great music video.
 Just take a great song, a great dancer, a great location, and some crackerjack editing.
-Boom.
 All the elements came together brilliantly for Sweazy's second entry in the countdown.

 5. Marco Pavé "Cake"